 The Department of Civil Engineering will provide a cost subsidy of $75 for students who provide valid evidence of taking the exam.
 We will subsequently provide an additional $50 cost subsidy (for a total of $125) for students who provide valid evidence of passing the exam.
 Students will be eligible for these subsidies for one (1) FE exam.

 The subsidies will be provided to the student after the exam has occurred and when the student is able to demonstrate that s/he has taken (and passed) said exam.
-This is accomplished by providing: (a) a document that clearly shows you registered for the exam as a University of Nebraska Lincoln/Omaha student (for the $75 subsidy); (b) a copy of the registration receipt; and (c) an additional document clearly showing that you passed the exam (for the additional $50 subsidy).
+This is accomplished by providing: (a) a document that clearly shows you registered for the exam as a University of Nebraska Lincoln/Omaha student (for the $75 subsidy); (b) a copy of the registration receipt; (c) an additional document clearly showing that you passed the exam (for the additional $50 subsidy); and (d) a copy of your unofficial transcript.
 These documents can be obtained from the National Council of Examiners for Engineering and Surveying (NCEES) website (you can print them direct from the website if you wish).
-You must provide this documentation in person to Arlys Blakey (Omaha), Milunka Brajic (Lincoln) to request reimbursement.
+You must provide this documentation in person to Arlys Blakey (Omaha), Patricia Lena (Lincoln) to request reimbursement.
 Reimbursement must be requested prior to graduation.